WisconsinAutonomous/CodingChallenges/merge_arrays/README.md

 # Wisconsin Autonomous ROS Coding Challenge

-This coding challenge is designed for us to evaluate what you can bring to the table and an opportunity for you to get some hands on experience with the tools we use in the team.
+This coding challenge is designed for us to evaluate what you can bring to the table and an opportunity for you to get some hands on experience with the tools we use on the controls and infrastructure sub-teams.
 We use ROS2 Humble as our middleware for our modular system to communicate with each other.
 A good understanding of ROS is vital for our success.
 While we understand that this might be your first time using ROS, this challenge also aims for us to see how you can learn on the fly, which is an important aspect of being part of this team.

 ## Challenge Descrpiption